-CSDB attributes capture the three main dimensions of the sustainable instruments, namely: (1) the sustainable classification, (2) the "assurance" level and (3) the standards to which each sustainable instrument is aligned to.
-As for the sustainable classification, debt securities are classified into the following four mutually exclusive categories: (1) green - GRE, (2) social - SCL, (3) sustainability - STN and (4) sustainability-linked - STL .
-Furthermore, in order to better understand the reliability of the various sustainable products (e.g. to avoid "greenwashing"), the information about the sustainable category is complemented with its "assurance" level: (1) "self-labelled", (2) "with a second party opinion" and/or (3) "certified" .
-Due to the lack of a common (internationally accepted) definition of the sustainable categories, information is also collect on the minimum requirements these products comply with.
+The CSDB attributes capture the three main dimensions of the sustainable debt securities, namely: (1) the sustainable classification, (2) the "assurance" level and (3) the standards to which each sustainable instrument is aligned to.
+As for the sustainable classification, debt securities are classified into the following four mutually exclusive categories: (1) green - GRE, (2) social - SCL, (3) sustainability - STN and (4) sustainability-linked - STL .5 Furthermore, in order to better understand the reliability of the various sustainable products (e.g. to avoid "greenwashing"), the information about the sustainable category is complemented with its "assurance" level: (1) "self-labelled", (2) "with a second party opinion" and/or (3) "certified" .6 Due to the lack of a common (internationally accepted) definition of the sustainable categories, information is also collect on the minimum requirements these products comply with.
 Therefore, the third and last CSDB ESG dimension captures the most globally recognised standards the sustainable classification of the debt securities can be aligned to.
+At this initial stage, the experimental sustainable finance indicators consider all sustainable debt securities classified as such in the CSDB, as long as they are at least labelled as sustainable by the respective issuer (i.e. self-labelled).
+Furthermore, the underlying standard the sustainable classification is aligned to is not considered.